PipHoward/data-sharing-soe/_episodes/conclusion.md

 Stay in touch, and let us know how you get on with open data: if you need a refresher you can always come back to this website, or [get in touch](mailto:{{ site.instructor_emails[0] }}?Subject={{ site.title}} Workshop) with us for further help!

-Please do make sure that you [fill out the survey]({{ site.post_survey }}) before you end: the survey helps us and the central UKRN team understand how the training is being used and how it can be improved.
+Please do make sure that you [fill out the survey]({{ site.post_survey}}) before you end: the survey helps us and the central UKRN team understand how the training is being used and how it can be improved.

-## Further Resources
+## Further Resources and Reading
+> * [Open Research: Examples of good practice, and resources across disciplines](https://osf.io/3r8hb/) - manuscript from Farran and colleagues (2020) that includes a huge amount of links to resources on open research practices for different disciplines and methods
+> * [Education Researchers for Open Science (EROS)](https://www.york.ac.uk/education/research/eros/) - guidance and a collation of resources on open research of education researchers
+> * [Open Education Science](https://journals.sagepub.com/doi/10.1177/2332858418787466) - manuscript from van der Zee and Reich (2018) about the use of open research practices in education science